aws-amplify/docs/cli-toolchain/usage.md

 * If the `plugins.json` file is not found when the Amplify CLI Core tries to access it, the Amplify CLI Core will create this file and scan the local environment for plugins, and then store the information in the file.
 * If  the last scan time was more than one day (configurable) ago, the Amplify CLI Core will scan again and update the information.
 * If inaccuracy is detected, e.g. a specified plugin can not be loaded, the Amplify CLI Core will scan again and update the information.
-* After the execution of any of the `amplify plugin` commands that could change it, e.g. `amplify plugin scan`, `amplify plugin add/remove`, etc..
+* After the execution of any of the `amplify plugin` commands that could change it, e.g. `amplify plugin scan`, `amplify plugin add/remove`.

-By default, the CLI core searches for plugins in its parent directory, its local `node_modules` directory, and the global `node_modules` directory; and plugins are recognized by the `amplify-` prefix in the package names.
+By default, the CLI core searches for plugins in its parent directory, its local `node_modules` directory, and the global `node_modules` directory.
+Plugins are recognized by the `amplify-` prefix in the package names.

-Plugins communicate with the CLI core, and with each other, through the project metadata.
+Plugins communicate with the CLI core and with each other through the project metadata.
 The CLI core provides the read and write access to the project metadata for the plugins.
 The project metadata is stored in file `amplify/backend/amplify-meta.json` in the user project.

 ### Plugin types
 ![Image]({{media_base}}/AmplifyCliConcept.jpg)